IBM PowerAI Vision 1.1.5

 Supported operating systems

-- Red Hat Enterprise Linux 7.6
+- Red Hat Enterprise Linux 7.6 for ppc64le

-- Ubuntu 18.04 is fully supported
+- Ubuntu 18.04 or later

 - Install information

-PowerAI Vision code patterns
+PowerAI Vision code patterns, tutorials, and learning paths

 Check out these real world examples and tutorials that highlight PowerAI Vision in action.

 - Image Classification & Object Detection on IBM PowerAI Vision

 - ProMare: Unlocking the secrets of the ocean with an autonomous ship operated by AI and edge technology

 - Oxford Cancer Biomarkers (OCB): Combining leading-edge diagnostics with AI technology to improve outcomes for cancer patients